-MICoR (meat) sets out importing country requirements that differ from relevant Australian standards, that must be met to gain market access for edible and inedible meat, meat products and animal byproducts.
-Relevant Australian standards are set out in
+Micor (meat) sets out importing country requirements that must be met to gain market access for edible and inedible meat, meat products and animal by-products.
+Relevant

-MICoR (meat) also sets out importing country documentation requirements.
+Micor (meat) also sets out importing country documentation requirements.

-Meat export establishments must be export-registered, and must conform to Australian standards and Australian monitoring programs such as the National Residue Survey (NRS) and
+Australian standards and Australian monitoring programs such as the

-Exporters should seek other sources of information on commercial specifications for meat imported into a particular country.
+The Department encourages all exporters to contact officials from the country of import, either through the importer or directly, to confirm that their product meets the current importing country requirements.
+Exporters should seek other sources of information on commercial specifications for meat imported into a specific country.

 For information on how to export from Australia, visit

 Exporting from Australia.

 login to access Micor (meat).
 Exporters and affiliated industries can

 The Australian Government Department of Agriculture, Fisheries and Forestry is referred to as 'the Department' in Micor.
 In the same way references to 'a Departmental officer', unless specified otherwise, mean an officer of the Australian Government Department of Agriculture, Fisheries and Forestry with responsibilities under Australian export legislation.

 Market Access Advices